kksgandhi/personal_site/philosophy - game recommendations.md

 Mass Appeal 6 (It's very long, and while I think the length helps the game's message soak in, it is still a problem)

+### Nova Alea (15 minutes)

+We can build stronger cities together, cities that work for the people who live there, not the landowners.
+Nova Alea represents that concept incredibly and only takes like 15 minutes to play

+Mass Appeal: 8

 ### The Witness (30+ hours)

 A Zen garden of puzzles with a beautiful message, though it doesn't really tell you the message until late into the game.
 Beautifully designed